Yemmy03/natour-app/README.md

 Find the server starter (where the app actually listens).
 Likely `index.js`.
 Confirm it uses `0.0.0.0`:

-# search for the listen call and bind to 0.0.0.0 (runs in project root)
+Search for the listen call and bind to 0.0.0.0 (runs in project root)
 ```
 server.listen(config.appPort || 3000, '0.0.0.0', () => {
   console.log(`app is listening on port ${config.appPort || 3000}`);